ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Clients are configured to use IP proxying over HTTP via a URI Template
 {{!TEMPLATE=RFC6570}}.
 The URI Template MAY contain two variables: "target" and "ipproto"; see {{scope}}.
-The optionality of the variables needs to be considered when defining the template so that either the variable is self-identifying or it is possible to exclude it in the syntax.
+The optionality of the variables needs to be considered when defining the template so that the variable is either self-identifying or possible to exclude in the syntax.

 Examples are shown below: